steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 ### Getting detailed scouting report URLs

-As I had mentioned previously, one of the issues with scraping FBREF is that there are sub pages within other sub-pages that are required to access more granular data.
-However there does exist a page called the 365 Scouting report where hundreds of player metrics are available, in far more detail than just the regular stats page where we have previously explored in [part 2](https://steveaq.github.io/posts/FBREF-Data-Scraping-Walk-Through-pt2/).
-In order to perfrom more detailed analysis will be needed to get data from this page for all player going forward, so we need the option of having this URL at hand.
+As I had mentioned previously, one of the issues with scraping FBREF is that there are sub-pages within other sub-pages that are required to access more granular data.
+However there does exist a page called the *365 Scouting report*  where hundreds of player metrics are available, in far more detail than just the regular stats page where we have previously explored in [part 2](https://steveaq.github.io/posts/FBREF-Data-Scraping-Walk-Through-pt2/).
+In order to perfrom more detailed analysis, it would make a lot of sense to get all our data from this *365 Scouting report* for all players going forward, so we need the option of having this URL at hand.

 The issue is again is that URL for this page is again different to that of the parent page.